ggthedev/create-github-repo/README.md

 [![npm version](https://badge.fury.io/js/create-github-repo.svg)](https://badge.fury.io/js/create-github-repo)

 That's right!
-There's no need to open your browser! :zap: It's incredibly fast and easy to use, all you need to do is create your own [access token](https://github.com/settings/tokens/new) once and you're ready to go! :raised_hands:
+There's no need to open your browser! :zap: It's incredibly fast and easy to use, all you need to do is create your own [access token (repo scope)](https://github.com/settings/tokens/new) only once and you're ready to go! :raised_hands:

 Motivation for this project is to [save your precious time](https://xkcd.com/1205/), I think that the whole process